What do these acronyms mean?

 entity type that is not supported by both systems will always create a problem unless they

-can automatically be converted into a different and common entity type.
+can automatically be converted into a different, neutral entity type.
 You also could do

 the non-supported entity conversion manually within the CAD software before or after the